llagerlof/autoleap/README.md

 ## How to use it

-After using some times the `cd` command, you will have a set of "bookmarks" that you can access easily.
+After using the `cd` command several times, you will have a set of directories that you can easily access like bookmarks.
 For example:

 You accessed the `/home/user/Downloads/` once.
 Next time you want to visit the `/Downloads` directory you can just type `cd Downloads` anywhere, or even `cd Dow`, for instance.